 If you are harmed as a result of taking the samples, XMedical Ltd will NOT pay any costs for hospital and medical care, legal advice or any other expenses incurred directly or indirectly as a result of the test.
 You or your insurer will need to pay those costs.
 You do not give up any legal rights that otherwise would be available to you.

 Whom to Call If You Have Questions

 Please call your doctor if you have any questions about this testing as described.
 You may also contact XMedical Ltd. directly.
 If you have questions about your rights or if you feel you have been harmed or injured by taking part in the program, please contact XMedical Ltd.

 I have read and understood all of the information provided and have sought independent consultation from a verified medical practitioner where necessary.

-I understand that the service is a test that detects antibodies to COVID-19 in your body for the qualitative determination of IgG/IgM antibodies against COVID-19 and does not provide any clinical interpretation of the test results.
+I understand that the service offers testing relating to the detection of COVID-19 and antibodies against COVID-19 and that it does not provide any clinical interpretation of the test results.

 I have independently assessed or sought independent third-party medical advice on whether the test is suitable to me, and I have read and understood the procedure, intended benefits and risks of testing and the limitations of results.

 I agree with the use of personal information relating to me for the purpose described above and the disclosure of this information to the parties involved in the testing and administration process.

 I acknowledge that any additional follow up health treatment arising from the screening service is not included in the service, and I am solely responsible for any direct or indirect repercussions of test results.